jacecotton/tcds-site/pages/components/section.md

 The `heading` and `subheading` slots can be use to add enlarged text.
 In light-themed sections, the heading will be colored red.

 As heroes are typically the first section on a page, you may wish to make them bigger than other sections.
 This can be done by increasing the [`--tcds-section-vertical-padding` custom property](#styling) from the default `7rem`.
-You may also wish to enlarge the watermark by setting the [`watermark` prop](#watermark-attribute) to `large`.
+You may also wish to enlarge the watermark by setting the [`watermark` attribute](#watermark-attribute) to `large`.

 <!--twig
 {% embed "@tch/includes/example.twig" with {